-South Korea's taxi drivers protest against plans for carpool service
+Thousands of Seoul taxi-drivers rally against plans for carpool service

-SEOUL (Reuters) - Tens of thousands of South Korean taxi-drivers held a massive rally on Thursday in Seoul, the capital, saying a carpooling service planned by the operator of the country’s top chat app would threaten their livelihoods and jobs.
+SEOUL (Reuters) - Tens of thousands of South Korean taxi-drivers held a rally on Thursday in Seoul, the capital, saying a carpooling service planned by the operator of the country’s top chat app would threaten their livelihoods and jobs.

-The protest is the latest challenge to ride-sharing services in South Korea, which has one of the world’s highest smartphone penetration rates, with nearly half its population of about 51 million living in the Seoul metropolitan area.
+It was the latest challenge to ride-sharing services in South Korea, which has one of the world’s highest smartphone penetration rates, with nearly half its population of about 51 million living in the Seoul metropolitan area.

-Backlash from taxi drivers and government regulations in Asia’s fourth-biggest economy have hampered new transport services launched by U.S.-based Uber Technologies [UBER.UL] and domestic startups.
+Backlash from taxi-drivers and government regulations in Asia’s fourth-biggest economy have hampered new transport services launched by U.S.-based Uber Technologies [UBER.UL] and domestic startups.

-Protesters wearing red headbands chanted slogans, waved flags and held up placards that read, “Crush the carpooling industry which ignores the taxi industry.”
+Protesters wearing red headbands chanted slogans, waved flags and held up placards with slogans such as, “Let’s crush the carpooling industry which ignores the taxi industry,” and “Illegal business carpool app out.”

-“They will steal our jobs,” said a taxi driver at the rally, referring to the carpooling app.
-Police estimate about 25,000 taxi drivers took part.
+A carpooling service would put his job at risk, said one driver, Lee Sun-joo, who has 30 years of experience but works 12-hour days to earn just 2 million won ($1,762) every month.

+“The taxi industry will be long gone at the end,” he added.

 On Tuesday, Kakao Mobility, a unit of chat app operator Kakao Corp, started recruiting drivers for its service, after having acquired domestic carpool startup Luxi from Hyundai Motor and other investors in February.